Frequently Asked Questions about the MSc in Animal Science

 Find answers to frequently asked questions about the admission and application procedure for the MSc in Animal Science.

-Applicants have previously been admitted on the basis of the following bachelor's degrees:
+Applicants have previously been admitted based on the following bachelor's degrees.
+Please note

 - Agricultural Engineering